Pelahatchie Public Records Directory

 Elections & Voter Records

-Pelahatchie voters are served by the Rankin County Elections Office, officially part of the Rankin County Circuit Clerk's office located at 211 East Government Street, Brandon, MS 39042 (phone: 601-825-1469, website: rankincounty.org).
-This office handles all aspects of voter registration, election administration, and maintenance of voting records for Pelahatchie and all Rankin County residents.
-Mississippi residents can register to vote online through the Mississippi Secretary of State's website at yallvote.sos.ms.gov, or by submitting a paper voter registration application to the Circuit Clerk's office.
-Voters must register at least 30 days before an election to be eligible to vote in that election.
-Mississippi requires voters to present an acceptable form of photo identification at the polls, including Mississippi driver's license, U.S. passport, government employee ID card, student ID from a Mississippi college or university, tribal photo ID, or a free Mississippi Voter Identification Card available from Circuit Clerk offices.
-Pelahatchie municipal elections for mayor and board of aldermen are held every four years, with the next municipal elections scheduled for June 2025, following Mississippi's standard municipal election cycle.
-Voters can find information about local candidates and ballot measures through the Town of Pelahatchie Town Hall and local media coverage as elections approach.
-Pelahatchie residents find their assigned polling place by using the polling place locator on the Mississippi Secretary of State's website or by contacting the Rankin County Circuit Clerk's office directly.
+Mississippi residents can register to vote online through the Mississippi Secretary of State's website at yallvote.sos.ms.gov, or by submitting a paper application to the Circuit Clerk's office.
+Registration must be completed at least 30 days before any election to be eligible to vote.
+State law requires voters to present acceptable photo identification at the polls, including a Mississippi driver's license, U.S. Passport, government employee ID card, student ID from a Mississippi college or university, tribal photo ID, or a free Mississippi Voter Identification Card available from Circuit Clerk offices.
+Municipal elections for mayor and board of aldermen occur every four years, with the next scheduled for June 2025, following Mississippi's standard municipal election cycle.
+Information about local candidates and ballot measures becomes available through the Town of Pelahatchie Town Hall and local media coverage as elections approach.
+Residents can find their assigned polling place using the polling place locator on the Mississippi Secretary of State's website or by contacting the Circuit Clerk's office directly.
 Under Mississippi law, voter registration lists are public records available for inspection and copying for lawful purposes.
-Campaign finance reports for state and local candidates are maintained by the Mississippi Secretary of State's Office and searchable online.
-Election results by precinct, including Pelahatchie precincts, are public records available after certification.
-In the November 2024 presidential election, Rankin County recorded strong turnout with approximately 65% of registered voters casting ballots, reflecting the county's high civic engagement.
-Looking ahead to November 3, 2026, Pelahatchie voters will participate in important statewide and local elections.
-Mississippi does not have U.S. Senate seats up in 2026, but voters will elect the entire Mississippi House of Representatives (all 122 seats serve four-year terms but were last elected in 2023, so they will not be on the 2026 ballot).
-However, 2026 will likely feature elections for various county offices including Rankin County Sheriff, Tax Assessor, Chancery Clerk, Circuit Clerk, and other county positions, as Mississippi county officials serve four-year terms.
+Campaign finance reports for state and local candidates are maintained by the Mississippi Secretary of State's Office and searchable online, while election results by precinct are public records available after certification.
+In the November 2024 presidential election, Rankin County recorded strong turnout with approximately 65% of registered voters casting ballots, reflecting high civic engagement throughout Rankin County.
+Looking ahead to November 3, 2026, residents will participate in important statewide and local elections.
+Mississippi does not have U.S. Senate seats up in 2026, and the entire Mississippi House of Representatives won't be on the ballot since all 122 seats were last elected in 2023 and serve four-year terms.
+However, 2026 will likely feature elections for various county offices including Rankin County Sheriff, Tax Assessor, Chancery Clerk, Circuit Clerk, and other positions, as Mississippi county officials serve four-year terms.
 Voters should verify specific races closer to the election date.
-Mississippi offers absentee voting for voters who will be away from their county on election day, those who work outside their county, are 65 or older, have a permanent physical disability, are a parent/caretaker of a dependent with a disability, or are serving in the military.
+Mississippi offers absentee voting for voters who will be away from their county on election day, those who work outside their county, are 65 or older, have a permanent physical disability, are a parent or caretaker of a dependent with a disability, or are serving in the military.
 Absentee ballot applications must be submitted to the Circuit Clerk's office, and completed ballots must be received by 7:00 PM on election day to be counted.
-Mississippi does not have universal mail-in voting or no-excuse absentee voting; voters must meet one of the specified criteria.
+The state does not have universal mail-in voting or no-excuse absentee voting; voters must meet one of the specified criteria.

 Frequently Asked Questions